DamanAhuja/Docs/Setting Up VR.md

 ## Creating the Scene
 Now as we have done all the settings, its time to add components to our scene

-First we will add the OVR player controller to our scene, you can search for it in the project window.

-Then as we need hands and controllers to interact in VR,

-Just search for RayExmples scene in project menu, and in this scene make the OVRCameraRig a prefab by selecting and sliding it to project menu.

-Then go to the original scene and Delete the already existing OVRCameraRig which is the child of the OVRPlayerController.

-Now just add the newly made prefab as in the place of previous OVRCameraRig.

-By this we are done with the setup and additionally we have also setup ray interaction with it.